Planning to Quit Smoking

 Classes and counselors.
 Quit-smoking classes coach people like you through the process.
 Get to know others in a class, and support each other beyond the class.
 Telephone counseling also helps you keep on track.
 Ask your healthcare provider, local hospital, or public health department to put you in touch with a class and a phone counselor.

 Family and friends.
 Tell your family and friends about your quit date.
 Ask them to support your change.
 If they smoke, arrange to see them in smoke-free places.
 Forbid smoking in your home.

 Finding something to replace cigarettes may be hard to do.
 Be aware that some things you choose may be as harmful as cigarettes:

 Smokeless (chewing) tobacco is just as harmful as regular tobacco.
 Tobacco should not be used as a substitute for cigarettes.

-Herbal medications or teas may affect how your body handles nicotine.
-Talk to your health care provider before using these products.
+Herbal medicines or teas may affect how your body handles nicotine.
+Talk to your healthcare provider before using these products.

-There are many products that can help you quit smoking.
-Some are medications that help curb your cravings and withdrawal symptoms.
-Others slowly lessen the level of nicotine your body absorbs.
+Many products can help you quit smoking.
+Some are prescription medicines that help curb your cravings and withdrawal symptoms.
+Other products slowly lessen the level of nicotine your body absorbs.
 Nicotine is the highly addictive substance found in cigarettes, cigars, and chewing tobacco.
+Nicotine replacement products can help get your body used to slowly decreasing amounts of nicotine after you quit smoking.
 These products include a nicotine patch, gum, lozenge, nasal spray, and inhaler.
-Be sure you follow the directions carefully.
+Be sure you follow the directions for your medicine or product carefully.
+Your healthcare provider may tell you to start taking the prescription medicine a week before you plan to quit.
 Do not smoke while you use nicotine products.
 Doing so can be very harmful to your health.